kukas/melody_extraction_toolkit/README.md

 The application itself requires Python 3.6 and Flask.
 You can install it by running:
 `pip install flask`

+Also `shntool` is required for uploaded wav file verification

 ## Running

 To run the server execute: